FortinetCloudCSE/fortiweb-security-foundations-201/content/01chapter/_index.md

 {{% notice warning %}}

+Enter your email and click **Provision Accounts** once.
+You'll see a live progress bar while your account is created — this typically takes a few minutes.
+When it's done, your credentials (username and sign-in info) will appear directly on this page, and a copy is also sent to your email as a backup.
+If you reload this page or come back later, your credentials will still be here — no need to re-submit.

-Provisioning can take several minutes.
-Delivery to corporate email addresses can be delayed, so we recommend using a personal email address (gmail works great) to speed up delivery.
-If you do not receive an email after 10 minutes, please check your spam folder and/or notify the instructors
+Delivery to corporate email addresses can be delayed, so we recommend using a personal email address (gmail works great) to speed up delivery of the backup copy.

-\*\*\* __PLEASE DO NOT SUBMIT MULTIPLE TIMES__ \*\*\*

-There is no notice here of submission, your email address just disappears.

 {{% /notice %}}